Triangulations and Maximal Cross-Ratio Degrees: Maximal Cross-Ratio Degrees

 \begin{remark} In the paper \cite{R24}, the open problem of finding the maximal cross-ratio degree for a certain number $n$ of markings, denoted $C(n)$ is introduced.
-There, this number is given up to $n=6,$ and for all $n$ up to $n=14$ some lower bounds for this maximal degree are stated.
+There, this maximal degree is given for $n$ up to $n=6,$ and a lower bound for this maximal degree is given for all $n$ up to $n=14$.
 In \cite{Ma26}, it was recently shown that this lower bound for $n=7$ and $n=8$ is indeed sharp and all degrees from 0 up to 2 or up to 4, respectively, can appear.
 These new results are marked in red in the following table.

-The next Theorem provides a maximal degree for $n=9,$ marked in blue in the preceding table. \end{remark} \begin{theorem} For a set of 6 cross-ratios $\{C_1,...,C_6\}$ using the markings $\U=\{S_1,...,S_6\}$, the map $\pi_{\U}$ from Definition \ref{mappi} can have every degree in $\{0,1,2,3,4,5,6\}.$ \end{theorem} \begin{proof} The proof is done by computer using an program based on the algorithm of Goldner in \cite{Go21}, written in Oscar \cite{OSCAR}.
-The code is found in \cite{code_n9}.
+The next Theorem provides a maximal degree for $n=9$ and $n=10,$ marked in blue in the preceding table. \end{remark} \begin{theorem} For a set of 6 cross-ratios $\{C_1,...,C_6\}$ using the markings $\U_9=\{S_1,...,S_6\}$, the map $\pi_{\U_9}$ from Definition \ref{mappi} can have every degree in $\{0,1,2,3,4,5,6\}$ and for a set of 7 cross-ratios $\{C_1,...,C_7\}$ using the markings $\U_{10}=\{S_1,...,S_7\},$ the map $\pi_{\U_{10}}$ can have every degree in $\{0,1,2,3,4,5,6,7,8,9,10\}.$ \end{theorem} \begin{proof} The proof is done by computer using an program based on the algorithm of Goldner in \cite{Go21}, written in Oscar \cite{OSCAR}.
+The code is found in \cite{code}.